wilsonliaows/docs/connectors/salesforce.md

 * [SOQL](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql.htm)
 * [WHERE Clause Syntax](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_select_conditionexpression.htm)

+### Avoid schema errors
+When a Salesforce trigger/action is configured in a recipe, all relevant fields (standard as well as custom) are included in the backend API request, **even if none of the custom fields are invovled as an input/output**.
+This request is made in every trigger poll or action invocation in a recipe job.

+Occassionally, Salesforce admins will change the Salesforce object settings.
+These changes may include deleting unused custom fields.
+When this happens, the object will no longer have the original custom field associated with it.
+As a result, Salesforce will respond with schema errors when a request is made with these old custom fields in the request body.

+Going back to the default behaviour of Salesforce triggers/actions.
+We see that this presents a problem because the original request will cause the recipe to throw up schema errors.
+So how do we tell Workato not to query for unused custom fields?
+The answer is to use `Fields` input to explicitly use only a subset of all fields in a particular object.

-## Fields input
+## Fields list
-Fields input is a way to tell the Salesforce connector to only query for selected fields, instead of making a request to write/read all the fields related to the object(s) involved in the trigger/action.
+Using the `Fields` list input field is a way to tell the Salesforce connector to only use selected fields, instead of making a request to write/read all the fields related to the object(s) involved in the trigger/action.

 This serves 2 purpose:
-1. Work only with a subset of fields in a Salesforce trigger/action
+1. Work only with a subset of fields in a Salesforce trigger/action to improve performance and usability
 2. Prevent schema errors when custom fields are removed over time

+### Using Fields list

 When you select a Salesforce trigger/action, there will be an optional input field called `Fields`.
 This is a multiselect field where you can select one or more object fields involved in this action.

 ![Empty fields input](/assets/images/salesforce-docs/salesforce-field-list-empty.png)

-Once selected, the input fields and output fields will be reduce from the full list to the chosen sublist.
-If leave blank, the action will revert to a default behaviour of using writing/reading all fields.
+Once selected, the input fields and output fields will be reduce from the full list to the selected sublist.
+If left blank, the action will revert to the default behaviour. (use all fields for writing/reading)

 ![Fields input](/assets/images/salesforce-docs/salesforce-field-list.png)